UAB Blazers football: Watson Brown era (1995–2006)

 Watson Brown came to UAB from Oklahoma, where he served as offensive coordinator.
 On November 9, 1995, UAB was officially informed by the NCAA that the school had met all requirements for reclassification, and as such the Blazers would enter the 1996 season as an I-A Independent.
 In their first I-A game, UAB was defeated by in-state rival Auburn 29–0, and would finish their first I-A season with a 5–6 overall record.
 Already a participating member in other sports, on November 13, 1996, Conference USA commissioner Michael Slive announced that UAB would be admitted to the league as a football playing member for the 1999 season.

 Following the transition to I-A, UAB often played a couple of out-of-conference games with college football's traditional powers every year.
-In 2000, UAB achieved a monumental victory by beating the SEC's LSU Tigers in Baton Rouge.
+In 2000, UAB defeated the SEC's LSU Tigers in Baton Rouge.
 In 2004, UAB reached yet another milestone earning its first bowl trip in school history, to the Hawaii Bowl.

 After being the face of the program for 12 years, on December 9, 2006, Watson Brown resigned as UAB's head coach to take the head coaching position at Tennessee Tech.